Table of Contents

-You’re in for a treat if you do the fabulous Table Mountain hike in southern Alberta’s Castle Provincial Park.
-Locals have known about the hike for years but it’s only starting to come into its own now that the area has received provincial park status, more infrastructure is in place and images are starting to show up on Instagram – capturing people’s imagination.
+Locals have known about the hike for years but it’s only starting to come into its own now that the area has received provincial park status, more infrastructure is in place, and images are starting to show up on Instagram – capturing people’s imagination.

 What’s so special about the Table Mountain hike in Alberta?

-Finding the Table Mountain Trailhead
+Finding the Table Mountain hike trailhead

 Finding the Table Mountain trailhead turned out to be easier than expected.
 From the hamlet of Beaver Mines take Highway 774 south for 20 km following the signs to Beaver Mines Lake Campground.